The distribution of the maximum number of common neighbors in the random graph: Introduction

 {\it Remark}.
 The second condition may be strengthened: $1-p\geq\sqrt{\frac{32\ln\ln n}{k^3\ln n}}(1+o(1))$.
 For such $p$, the same techniques work.
 However, we give a proof in a weaker form to avoid some annoying technical details.\\

 Note that $\Delta_{k;n}$ is the maximum over ${n\choose k}$ binomial random variables with parameters $n-k,p^k$.
-Therefore, our result duplicates the statement~(\ref{approaches_Gumbel}) (but for dependent random variables).
+Therefore, our result duplicates the statement~(\ref{approaches_Gumbel}) (but for this special case of dependent random variables).
 This motivates the following question.
 How strong can be dependencies between binomial random variables until~(\ref{approaches_Gumbel}) fails?
 A partial answer on this question and other further questions are given in Section~\ref{Further}.\\

 While Theorem~\ref{main} is a natural extension of the result of Bollob\'{a}s, it is also motivated by the study of {\it extension counts}.
 This study was initiated by Spencer in~\cite{Spencer_ext_counting}.
 He proved that, given a {\it strictly balanced grounded} pair of graphs $(G,H)$ (where $G$ has $k$ vertices) and $\varepsilon>0$, there exists $C=C(\varepsilon)>0$ such that if $\mu>C\ln n$, then